 Role of PRP in Various Health Conditions

-Since tissue repair starts with the localization of inflammation, the formation of a clot, therefore, many researchers think that local injections of PRP may help boost these processes.
+Since tissue repair starts with the localization of inflammation, and the formation of a clot, therefore, many researchers think that local injections of PRP may help boost these processes.

 - For skin and wound healing